Although mrf2d provides tools for data analysis on

 interaction structure as used in the previous example and stored in

-relative position, corresponding to the "onepar"
+relative position, corresponding to the "onepar" family.
+We

 start by defining the potentials array: